TheTypeSet/recipes/curries/ground beef panang.md

 # Notes:
 - Heat, salt, and sweetness preferences vary; adjust sugar and salt, and/or add ground cayenne as preferred
+- You should really, really buy your curry paste at an asian food market or similar; the cost per oz can be insane at regular grocery stores

 # Ingredients:
 - 3 tbsp cooking oil